Our Essential Services Make Relocating Easy for You.

 Shouting a greeting to a stranger on the metro or at a tram stop is also likely to earn you a few strange looks, as is something as basic as holding the door open for a stranger.

 If you do strike up a conversation with someone you do not know well, avoid politics and expressing your opinion freely.
 This may be seen as vulgar: therefore, communicating with people from Hong Kong culture requires careful attention to what is both said and unsaid.

 Hong Kong culture dictates that, if you are invited to someone’s house, you should never show up without a gift.
 Flowers, imported spirits, and good quality sweets are all suitable choices.
 Be careful to never present four gifts – “four” means “death” in Cantonese.
 Try to give three (similar to the word “life”), eight (sounding like the word “prosperity”) or nine (another word for “eternity”).

 Try to wrap gifts in the lucky colors of gold and red, and make sure you hand it over with both hands.
 It is polite for the host to refuse the gift a couple of times before accepting it, and it is also part of Hong Kong culture that the gift is not unwrapped for some time.
 The host does not want to discredit the giver if the gift is something inappropriate.

 Hong Kong Culture: Public Behavior

-Always avoid loud and obtrusive public behavior to blend into Hong Kong culture.
+Always avoid loud and obtrusive public behavior when blending into Hong Kong culture.
 Avoid holding hands and public displays of affection, too, as these are frowned upon.
-Try not to drink too much in public, and be careful with smoking: it is even forbidden in some outdoor areas, such as beaches and parks.
+Try not to drink too much in public and be careful with smoking: It is forbidden in some outdoor areas such as beaches and parks.

 Road signs are both in English and Chinese, so finding your way around town should not be more difficult than in other major cities.
 If you are looking for a specific route, go to the convenient Driving Route Search Service provided by the Transport Department.